-All electric scooters come with a some sort of a brake system.
+All electric scooters come with some sort of a brake system.
 Most often you will find the brakes on the rear wheel.
 The brakes are either drum brakes or disc brakes.
-The front wheel brake, if your scooter has one, is generally a mechanical brake.
+The front-wheel brake, if your scooter has one, is generally a mechanical brake.

 The left side of the electric scooter handle will have the brake lever.
 When you squeeze the brake lever on the handlebar, the rear brake will be activated.
 In the case of a scooter with a dual braking system, both brakes will be engaged when squeezing the brake lever.

 When you buy an electric scooter, the brakes are already adjusted.
 But as you start using it, you might have to adjust the breaks every now and then.

 Adjusting the brakes:

 - If you want to adjust brakes that are too tight, you can start loosening the screw from the left-hand brake lever.
 It can be easily adjusted by moving it anti-clockwise until the wheel moves freely.

 - If the breaks are too loose, you’ll have to tighten them.
 For this, use the same screw near the left-hand brake lever and move it clockwise.
 Adjust it until it feels tight.